Henchel-Santillan/LunaUI/README.md

 ## Build Instructions

-At this time, only build instructions for Windows is available.
+At this time, only build instructions for Windows are available.

 ### Prerequisites
 LunaUI is developed using `Qt 6.4.1`, is built using `CMake` and `Ninja`, and is compiled using `MinGW 11.20` for 64-bit systems.
 Qt6 requires a minimum CMake version of `3.16`.
 The easiest way to satisfy these dependency requirements is to simply download the Qt for open-source development for free and check off MinGW, CMake, and Ninja using the Online Installer.
 On Windows, add g++ (from MinGW), CMake, and Ninja to the system PATH.
 Add the path to the Qt binaries (`<QT_INSTALL_DIR>\<QT_VERSION>\<MINGW_ARCH>\bin`) to the system PATH as well.